oasis-roles/ansible_collection_system/README.md

 ### General

+* `timezone` - Default: `null`.
+The name of the timezone to set the system to.
+For example, `timezone: America/Chicago`.
+Note, at least one of this or `timezone_hwclock` is required.
+* `timezone_hwclock` - Default: `null`.
+Indicates whether the hardware clock is set to local time or UTC.
+Note, at least one of this or `timezone` is required.
 * `timezone_become` - Default: true.
 If this role needs administrator privileges, then use the Ansible become functionality (based off sudo).
 * `timezone_become_user` - Default: root.
 If the role uses the become